 Signs of woodworm to look for & preventing woodworm in your furniture

-Woodworm is a serious problem that damages timber and can lead to their structural failure.
+Woodworm is a very serious problem that damages timber and can lead to their structural failure.
 Woodworm is the larvae of any wood-boring beetle species that can invade any wood or timber and consume them, leaving them at maturity.
 These worms can live in any part of the home where timber is found as long as there are favourable conditions for their infestation.

 The problem that a lot of people have however is spotting woodworm in furniture quickly for earlier treatment, which is always more effective, but it is understandable that it can be very difficult to spot the woodworm larvae that bore through the timber.
 That’s why our woodworm control specialists are bringing your some helpful signs of this common pest to look out for, so you can stop the problem before it really begins!